ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Alice adds Bob

-Management of the participants list (i.e. the list of users in the room) is done through `m.room.user` events.
-To add Bob to the room, Alice creates an `m.room.user` event.
+Management of the participants list (i.e. the list of users in the room) is done through `room.user` events.
+To add Bob to the room, Alice creates an `room.user` event.
 See {ev-mroomuser} for more information on user state changes.

 Room state is anchored in the room's underlying MLS group through a GroupContext Extension, which mirrors all of the room's state variables.

-`m.room.user` events are MLS proposals, which change the room state outside of the MLS group immediately upon reception and align the mirror of the room state in the extension (which is part of the group state) upon the next `ds.commit` event.
+`room.user` events are MLS proposals, which change the room state outside of the MLS group immediately upon reception and align the mirror of the room state in the extension (which is part of the group state) upon the next `ds.commit` event.
 This reflects MLS' proposal-commit paradigm that allows members and